abrandoned/murmur3/README.md

 A basic "refactor" of Murmur3 hashing methods so they are ANSI C compatible and yield the same results.
 Long story short, needed it for something :)

+(updated with "finalized" version of algorithm as of April 3rd, 2011)

 A basic Scons build file is included (sconstruct) to build "libmurmur3.so"